When God Seems Silent

 (Thank God for poets and songwriters!)

 So you desire God and ask for more of him and what do you get?
 Stuck in a desert feeling deserted.
 You feel disoriented and desperate.
 Don’t despair.
 The silence, the absence is phenomenological.
 It’s how it feels, it’s not how it is.
 You are not alone.
 God is with you (Psalm 23:4).
-And he is speaking all the time in the priceless gift of the objective Word so you don’t need to rely on the subjective impressions of your fluctuating emotions.
+And he is speaking all the time in the priceless gift of his objective word so you don’t need to rely on the subjective impressions of your fluctuating emotions.

 If desire is to earth what sight is to heaven, then God answers our prayer with more desire.
 It’s the desert that awakens and sustains desire.
 It’s the desert that dries up our infatuation with worldliness.
 And it’s the desert that draws us to the Well of the world to come.